-We emphasise that genetic and morphological analyses represent complementary assays of predation.
-When investigating contentious predation scenarios and where greater confidence is needed to affect management actions, we recommend simultaneous applications using both methods, because they target different tissues which are subject to different biases.
+We therefore emphasise that genetic and morphological analyses represent complementary assays of predation.
 For many conservation practitioners and ecologists aiming to investigate population-level predation across a range of wildlife interaction scenarios, treating these assays as semi-independent sampling methods that provide complementary information on predation will be fit-for-purpose.
-However, in monitoring interactions and consumption between rare species, and species of high conservation concern, additional assays and experimental design procedures would enable direct sample-by-sample comparison of consumed taxa, such as greater sub-sample replication, as well as amplification and sequencing of all samples beyond those containing a positive in initial screening PCR, but at significant additional costs.
-In our case, this was not financially feasible and we posit for this study system that additional funding could be spent on value-add assays such as: (i) including screening for predator genetic diversity to identify individuals in a population contributing to predation of a sensitive or valuable species (Wegge et al., 2012), (ii) developing species-specific probes using older and cheaper technology (Fox et al., 2012) including cross-validation of eDNA data with quantitative PCR (Murray et al., 2011), and/or (iii) development of penguin-specific DNA-to-tissue-based correction factors which could provide consumed biomass information (Thomas et al., 2014).
+However, in monitoring interactions and consumption between rare species, and species of high conservation concern, additional assays and experimental design procedures would enable direct sample-by-sample comparison of consumed taxa, such as greater sub-sample replication and potential sample-based replicate pooling, as well as amplification and sequencing of all samples beyond those containing a positive in initial screening PCR.
+In our case, this was not financially feasible and we posit for this study system that additional funding could be spent on other value-add assays such as: (i) including screening for predator genetic diversity to identify individuals in a population contributing to predation of a sensitive or valuable species (Wegge et al., 2012), (ii) developing species-specific probes using older and cheaper technology (Fox et al., 2012) including cross-validation of eDNA data with quantitative PCR (Murray et al., 2011), and/or (iii) development of penguin-specific DNA-to-tissue-based correction factors which could provide consumed biomass information (Thomas et al., 2014).

 Conclusions

-Validating and applying modern dietary surveillance tools, such as metabarcoding, to complex conservation scenarios can better inform decision making, also providing transferable information across long-term monitoring timeframes.
-Our results provide updated information on predation incidence by long-nosed fur seals on culturally valued little penguins in southeastern Australia at a critical time in the conservation management of both species.
-Importantly, our multi-assay framework for prey detection simultaneously uses traditional morphometric (hard-part) analysis and new DNA metabarcoding (genetic) techniques: providing updated and more nuanced estimates of possible predation rates, including additional semi-quantitative information useful for conservation practitioners in understanding the potential range in predation incidence.
+We leveraged the growing utility of DNA metabarcoding alongside traditional diet analysis methods to investigate a wildlife conflict in southeastern Australia and with the goal to better inform decision making and long-term monitoring of this conflict.
+Our multi-assay results provide updated information on predation incidence by long-nosed fur seals on culturally valued little penguins in southeastern Australia at a critical time in the conservation management of both species.
+The genetic assay provided more nuanced estimates of possible predation rates, including additional semi-quantitative information useful for conservation practitioners in understanding the potential range in predation incidence.
 The genetic assay enabled exploration of genetic diversity within samples and usable estimates of the number of penguins consumed within the cross-section of sampled locations and times.
 This study demonstrates a need for research and development of techniques at the nexus of population genetics and environmental sampling.
 Additionally, predator impacts need to be considered and managed within up-to-date cumulative impact assessments for threats.
 We have delivered an important step towards this for little penguins in south-eastern Australia.

 Supporting Information